serafeimdossas/ai-code-detection/README.md

 **Notes**

-* To experiment with other algorithms, add new scripts under `src/models/`.
+* To experiment with other algorithms or embedding types, add new subfolders under `src/models/`.